Hardkoala/Music-Genre-Classification-Deep-Embeddings/README.md

 ## Dataset

-Dataset
+The dataset used for this project is the **GTZAN Music Genre Dataset**, which is publicly available on Kaggle.
+The dataset can be accessed [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification).

-This project uses the GTZAN Music Genre Dataset.
-The dataset consists of 1000 audio tracks categorized into 10 different genres.
-The audio files are in WAV format, with a duration of 30 seconds each.
+This dataset consists of 1,000 audio tracks categorized into 10 music genres.
+It is commonly used for music genre classification tasks.

-Genres included: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock.
-You can download the dataset manually and place it in the appropriate folder.
+For more information on how to use this dataset, please refer to the Kaggle page linked above.

 ## Results

 ## Contributing

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+Contributions are welcome!

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.